ProfessionalCSharp/ProfessionalCSharp7/Localization/Readme.md

 * NumberAndDateFormatting (localized format strings)
 * SortingDemo (sorting with different cultures and using the invariant culture)
 * CreateResource (using `ResourceReader` and `ResourceWriter`)
-* UWPCultureDemo (showing all cultures and regions with a UWP application, this sample requires the C++ compiler installed with Visual Studio for the TreeView control that is used)
+* UWPCultureDemo (showing all cultures and regions with a UWP application)
 * ResourcesDemo (accessing resources using `ResourceManager`)
 * WebApplication (using `CultureInfo` and `IStringLocalizer` with ASP.NET Core)
 * ASPNETCoreMVCSample (localizing with controllers, views, and data annotations)